Way back in April 2015, Rogue One director Gareth Edwards first described his film’s tone.

 However, even today, it doesn’t seem like this soldier focuses on the battles when he watches Star Wars.

 Thankfully, the films remain a place of respite and imagination.

-“The moments that always stand out are the separate story lines and layers in each film,” said Sgt.
+“The separate story lines and layers in each film are the moments that always stand out,” said Sgt.
 Mozdiez as he reverted to fanboy mode.
 “For instance, the Tusken Raiders are a quirky bunch doing what they do in the desert, in a sort of ‘meanwhile’, matter-of-fact way.

 “The encounter with them in Episode IV, though brief, gives the group a deep story plot of life on Tatooine.